August 30, 2018

 A brief history of who set up Saudi Arabia and why, and its sisterhood with Israel.
 If you were wondering about Saudi Arabia’s involvement in 9/11, this is a video you need to watch.

-Published (mirrored) on June 3, 2018 courtesy of Reloaded Insight Youtube channel
+Published (mirrored) on June 3, 2018 courtesy of Republic of Texas Youtube channel

 ZIONISM and WAHHABISM